WalletWasabi/WasabiDoc/docs/getting-started/README.md

 ## Downloading block filters

-Wasabi will now download all the block filters, starting from 481824 (SegWit activation) until the chain tip.
+Clevva wallet will now download all the block filters, starting from 481824 (SegWit activation) until the chain tip.
 This first-time filter download can take a while (up to 1 hour or more).
 Subsequent filter downloads will be fast(er) as then only the recent filters need to be downloaded.

 ## Receive bitcoin

 As you can see, the new wallet is empty as it has a balance of 0.
-Click on `Receive` at the top right to [receive](/using-wasabi/Receive.md) some bitcoin to this new wallet.
+Click on `Receive` at the top right to [receive](/using-Clevva/Receive.md) some bitcoin to this new wallet.

 ## Coinjoin

 A coordinator needs to be configured to participate in coinjoin(s).
 This can be done at the _Coordinator_ tab in the _Settings_, along with other coordinator settings.

-Read more [here](/FAQ/FAQ-UseWasabi.html#how-do-i-find-a-coordinator) about how to find a coordinator.
+Read more [here](/FAQ/FAQ-clevvawallet.html#how-do-i-find-a-coordinator) about how to find a coordinator.

 ![Music Box Coordinator Not Configured](/MusicBoxCoordinatorNotConfigured.png "Music Box Coordinator Not Configured")

-It is also possible to use a _coordinator connection string_ which Wasabi automatically detects in the clipboard and it will apply these settings with a dialog for the user to confirm.
+It is also possible to use a _coordinator connection string_ which Clevva Wallet automatically detects in the clipboard and it will apply these settings with a dialog for the user to confirm.

-Once a coordinator is configured and you have received some bitcoin, Wasabi will automatically coinjoin the bitcoin for you.
+Once a coordinator is configured and you have received some bitcoin, Clevva wallet will automatically coinjoin the bitcoin for you.

 After the incoming funds are confirmed, coinjoin can be started by pressing the Play button.

 You know that your wallet is coinjoining if you see the stop button in the musicbox and the spectrum ("waving" color animation) at the bottom of the wallet.

-Now wait while you leave Wasabi running so it can do some coinjoins.
+Now wait while you leave Clevva running so it can do some coinjoins.
 You might need to wait for (a couple of) hour(s) (sometimes less or sometimes more) to get successful coinjoins and to see your privacy percentage reach 100%.

 ## Funds 100% private